renehiemstra/Reg/README.md

-# Reg.t - package registry manager
+# Reg.t - package registry manager for the terra language